Characterization of the strong divisibility property for generalized Fibonacci polynomials

 \section{Characterization of the strong divisibility property}

 In this section we prove the main results of this paper.
-Thus, we prove the necessary and sufficient condition for the strong divisibility property for generalized Fibonacci polynomial of the Fibonacci type.
-We also prove that the strong divisibility property holds partially for generalized Fibonacci polynomial of the Lucas type.
-The other important result in this section is that the strong divisibility property holds partially for a generalized Fibonacci polynomial and its equivalent.
-The results here therefore provide a complete characterization of the strong divisibility property satisfied by the GFP of Fibonacci type.
+Thus, we prove a necessary and sufficient condition for the strong divisibility property for GFPs of Fibonacci type.
+We also prove that the strong divisibility property holds partially for GFPs of Lucas type.
+The other important result in this section is that the strong divisibility property holds partially for a GFP and its equivalent.
+The results here therefore provide a complete characterization of the strong divisibility property satisfied by the GFPs of Fibonacci type.

-We note that if $G_{m}^{*}(x)$ and $G_{n}^{\prime}(x)$ are two equivalent polynomial from Table \ref{equivalent}, then $\gcd(G_{m}^{*}(x), G_{n}^{'}(x))$ is either one or $G_{\gcd(m,n)}^{*}(x)$.
-However, it is not true in general.
-Here we give an example of a couple GFP polynomials that do not satisfies this property.
-Firstly we define a Fibonacci type polynomial
+We note that if $G_{m}^{*}(x)$ and $G_{n}^{\prime}(x)$ are two equivalent polynomials from Table \ref{equivalent}, then However, it is not true in general.
+Here we give an example of a pair of GFPs that do not satisfy this property.
+First we define a Fibonacci type polynomial